stoeps13/connections-doc/source/admin/admin/t_admin_communities_library_queries.md

     WHERE ClbTeamspaceState=2
     ```

+    !!! note
-    **Note:** If you exclude the WHERE clause from this query, then all teamspaces \(Connections libraries\) are returned.
+    If you exclude the WHERE clause from this query, then all teamspaces \(Connections libraries\) are returned.
 Running such a query takes a long time and degrades performance.

 6. Click **Search** to run administrative queries on objects in the object store.
 You can then inspect or delete items in the object store.

 In the example query, the search returns a list of Libraries that are marked for deletion by removing the Library widget from a Community.
 Community owners mark a library for deletion by removing a Library widget from a community.

+!!! note
-**Note:** Deleting teamspace objects does not remove the corresponding widget from a Community.
+    Deleting teamspace objects does not remove the corresponding widget from a Community.
 You can delete teamspace objects only after the corresponding library widget is removed from a community.